-We interview about 144 candidates out of approximately 400 applicants for the 25 positions in the PURCH track.
+This year we will interview about 160 candidates out of the 650+ applicants for the 25 positions in the PURCH track.

 Can I get accepted at UMMS if I'm not accepted in PURCH?

 Yes!
 If our UMMS–Baystate Admissions Committee determines an applicant is a viable medical school candidate but is not a good fit for PURCH—or an applicant opts out of the PURCH track admissions process—the applicant is assigned to a UMass Admissions team for review.
 His or her application is not affected negatively as a consequence.

 When will I hear if I'm accepted?

 UMass Medical School uses a rolling admissions process.
 Per AMCAS traffic rules, acceptances begin to be offered on or after October 15 and continue until the class is full.
 For PURCH that means 25 students plus a wait list.

-The timeline is long at UMass—they are balancing PURCH, in-state/out-of-state, and MD/PhD numbers throughout the process.
+The timeline is long at UMass—the admission team is balancing PURCH, in-state/out-of-state, and MD/PhD numbers throughout the process.
 So over half of the offers are made in March and April, and continue through May and June.

 Return to top